Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: Probing HNLs with DUNE and LEGEND-1000

-In Fig.~\ref{fig:NoDBD}, we display the points produced in the MCMC scans in the $(s_{e1}^2, r_\Delta)$ plane, assuming an observation at DUNE (blue points) and no observation at LEGEND-1000 (green points), for the four benchmark scenarios.
-The red and purple contours show the 68\% and 95\% credible regions combining both measurements.
+In Fig.~\ref{fig:NoDBD}, we analogously display the posterior distribution in $(|\Theta_{e1}|^2, r_\Delta)$, assuming an observation at DUNE (blue points) but no events at LEGEND-1000 (green points), for the four benchmark scenarios.
+The yellow and red contours show the 68\% and 95\% credible regions combining both observations.
+As mentioned earlier, in this case the number of $0\nu\beta\beta$ decay signal events is not set according to Table~\ref{tab:benchmarks} but $\lambda_{0\nu}^\text{sig} = 0$ is imposed.
+With regard to DUNE the assumptions are identical to (A) above and thus the blue point distributions are the same.

-In the case of no observed $0\nu\beta\beta$ decay events, the combined regions in Fig.~\ref{fig:NoDBD} indicate where in the $(s_{e1}^2, r_\Delta)$ plane cancellations occur in the $0\nu\beta\beta$ decay half-life but HNL-like DUNE events are still detected.
-Apart from the benchmark case with $m_\nu = 10^{-1.9}$~eV and $m_N = 800$~MeV, it is interesting to note that the regions where there is no $0\nu\beta\beta$ decay signal overlap with the regions in Fig.~\ref{fig:DUNEandDBD} where $0\nu\beta\beta$ decay is observed.
-This is because cancellations in the $0\nu\beta\beta$ decay rate can occur in a large portion of the parameter space for the chosen free parameters, especially for a large light neutrino mass $m_{\nu}$.
-The regions where no $0\nu\beta\beta$ decay signal is observed extend to arbitrarily small $s_{e1}^2$ and $r_{\Delta}$ values.
-For $m_{\nu} = 10^{-2.5}$~eV, the region of the parameter spaces where cancellations can occur in the $0\nu\beta\beta$ decay half-life is shifted to smaller values of $r_{\Delta}$.
-Thus, the combined 68\% and 95\% credible regions are shifted to smaller values of the HNL mass splitting.
+With no $0\nu\beta\beta$ decay events, the corresponding regions extend to arbitrarily small values of $r_\Delta$ but they also partially overlap with those in Fig.~\ref{fig:DUNEandDBD} where $0\nu\beta\beta$ decay is assumed to be observed.
+This is due to the inherent statistical uncertainties but also because cancellations in the $0\nu\beta\beta$ decay rate can occur, especially for a large light neutrino mass $m_\nu$.
+With the signal at DUNE being agnostic whether LNV occurs or not, and no $0\nu\beta\beta$ decay observed, the nature of HNLs remains undetermined.
+They could be Majorana or Dirac, but with the given exclusion by LEGEND-1000, the corresponding mass splitting can be constrained, especially in Scenarios 3 and 4, limiting $r_\Delta \lesssim 10^{-3} - 10^{-2}$.